sergey-cherepanov1/LabWork2/docs/General system description.md

 **Genre:** Turn-based strategy, simplified version of the HoMM3 combat system

-**Concept:** The game is a turn-based strategic combat system inspired by Heroes of Might and Magic 3 (HoMM3), but with simplified mechanics to make it easier to create it.
-The main focus is on tactical planning and unit management on the battlefield, as well as utilizing heroes who influence battles with their characteristics and skills.
+**Concept:** The game is a turn-based strategic combat system inspired by Heroes of Might and Magic 3 (HoMM3), but with simplified mechanics to make it easier to create it as a terminal-based game.
+The main focus is on tactical planning and troop management on the battlefield, as well as utilizing heroes who cast spells but do not directly influence troop characteristics.

 ## Main System Elements:

-1.  **Units:**
+1.  **Troops:**
-    *   Each unit is a combat entity with specific characteristics:
+    *   Each troop is a combat entity with specific characteristics:
-        *   Attack: Influences the damage dealt.
+        *   Attack: Influences the damage dealt, calculated using might and troop characteristics.
         *   Defense: Influences resistance to damage.
-        *   Health (HP): Determines unit survivability.
+        *   Health (HP): Determines troop survivability.
-        *   Speed: Determines the unit's turn order.
+        *   Speed: Determines the troop's turn order.
-        *   Damage: Minimum and maximum damage values dealt.
         *   Attack Type: (e.g., Melee, Ranged, Magic Attack).
-        *   Might: Influences the army's total power.
+        *   Might: Influences the army's total might, used as a limit (mightLimit) for army composition.
-    *   Units are organized into squads (stacks) with a specific number of units in each.
-The quantity affects the squad's overall damage and health.
+    *   The amount of units in each troop affects its overall damage and health, with might scaled accordingly.
-    *   <ins>Different unit types have unique abilities or bonuses (e.g., magic resistance, double attack).</ins>
+    *   Different troop types have unique characteristics (e.g., magic resistance, defense) implemented in subclasses (Melee, Ranged, Magic, Physical), but no special abilities.

 2.  **Heroes:**
-    *   <ins>Heroes are unique characters who manage armies but do not directly participate in battles.</ins>
+    *   Heroes are unique characters who cast spells but do not directly participate in battles, manage armies, or influence troop characteristics, including might.
-    *   <ins>Each hero has their own characteristics:</ins>
+    *   Each hero has characteristics:
-        *   <ins>Mana: Used to cast spells.</ins>
-        *   <ins>Skills: For example:</ins>
-            *   <ins>Magic: Allows the use of spells to damage enemies or support allies.</ins>
-            *   <ins>Tactics: Increases the movement speed of units on the battlefield or allows better positioning before the start of battle.</ins>
-            *   <ins>Leadership: Increases army morale or provides bonuses to unit characteristics.</ins>
+        *   Mana: Tracks available mana for casting spells, with varying amounts influencing might and spell usage.
+        *   Magic: Enables casting spells (via Spell) to affect troops (damage, buffs, debuffs).
-        *   Might: Influences the army's total power.
+        *   Might: Influences only the hero’s contribution to the army's total might for mightLimit, without affecting troops.

 3.  **Armies:**
-    *   An army consists of several unit squads and one hero.
+    *   An army consists of several troops (up to 6), one hero, and a spell book (up to 5 spells), limited by mightLimit.
+The hero’s spells and passive effects affect troop performance during battles.
-    *   Before the battle, the player selects units for their army <ins>and assigns a hero.</ins>

 4.  **Battlefield:**
-    *   A grid (hexagonal or square) with a specific number of cells.
-    *   <ins>Cells may contain obstacles, bonuses, or special zones.</ins>
-    *   <ins>The battlefield determines the placement and movement of units.</ins>
+    *   A 6x6 square grid for troop placement and movement.

 5.  **Battle System:**
-    *   Combat occurs in turn-based mode.
+    *   Combat occurs in turn-based mode on a 6x6 grid, determined by troop speed.
-    *   The turn order is determined by the speed of the units <ins>and the hero's skills.</ins>
-    *   During a turn, the player can:
-        *   Move a unit to a free cell.
-        *   Attack an enemy unit.
-        *   <ins>Use a unit's ability or hero's spell (if available).</ins>
-        *   Skip the turn.
+    *   During a turn, the player or AI can (via Action): Move a troop to a free cell, Attack an enemy troop, Use a hero’s spell (CAST), Defend (if not moved), or Skip the turn.
-    *   Damage is calculated based on the characteristics of the attacking and defending units<ins>, as well as the hero's skills.</ins>
+    *   Damage is calculated based on the attack, defense, crits, and range of attacking and defending troops, enhanced by spells (via CAST).
-    *   The battle ends when all units of one of the armies are destroyed.
+    *   The battle ends when all troops of one of the armies are destroyed.

 6.  **Artificial Intelligence (AI):**
     *   The AI controls enemy armies and heroes.
-    *   AI makes decisions based on predefined rules and strategies.
+    *   AI makes decisions based on predefined rules and strategies, accounting for hero spell-casting but not hero might or passive effects on troops.

 ## Game Goal:

-Win the battle by destroying all enemy units on the battlefield.
+Win the battle by destroying all enemy troops on the battlefield.

----

-**Note:** The lines highlighted with underlining (`<ins>`) indicate features that may be developed after the main part of the game.